-Marketing authorisation requirements
+What are the Marketing authorisation requirements?

-The paediatric investigation plan will be the document upon which the studies in children are based and will have to be agreed by the Paediatric Committee.
-The paediatric investigation plan is defined as a research and development programme aimed at ensuring the necessary data are generated determining the conditions in which a medicinal product may be authorised to treat the paediatric population.
 The basic concept is that development of medicines for children should be an integral part of the development of medicinal products, integrated into the development program for adults.
 Because the "paediatric population" is in fact made up of a number of subpopulations, the paediatric investigation plan will need to specify which subpopulations need to be studied, by what means and by when.
 It is proposed that paediatric investigation plans are submitted early during product development before the start of phase II studies, in time for studies to be conducted in children before marketing authorisation applications are submitted.
 When assessing paediatric investigation plans the Paediatric Committee will have to take into consideration two overarching principles: firstly, that studies should only be performed if there is a potential therapeutic benefit to children (and avoiding duplication of studies) and, secondly, that the requirements for studies in children should not delay the authorisation of medicines for other populations.

 The timing of studies will be particularly important as a core measure is a new requirement for the results of all studies performed in accordance with a completed, agreed paediatric investigation plan to be presented at the time of applications, unless a waiver or a deferral has been granted.
 This requirement will apply to marketing authorisation applications for new medicines other than generics, similar biological medicinal products ("biological generics") and products authorised through the well-established medicinal use procedure.
 The requirement will also apply to products covered by a patent or a supplementary protection certificate at the time of applications for new indications, new pharmaceutical forms and new routes of administration.
 This core requirement has been included to ensure that medicines are developed for children based on the therapeutic needs of children rather than just on the basis of when the paediatric market may be profitable or incentives might be financially attractive.
 The paediatric investigation plan will be the basis upon which compliance with this requirement is judged.
 As such, the paediatric investigation plan will need to specify which studies in which paediatric sub-populations must have been completed at the time of a marketing authorisation application and which should be presented to the Competent Authorities at a later date.
-To reinforce this and particularly to avoid any ambiguity when checking the compliance with paediatric investigation plans, studies that are required but the start or finalisation is delayed beyond marketing authorisation application will be the subject of a deferral (see below).
+To reinforce this and particularly to avoid any ambiguity when checking the compliance with paediatric investigation plans, studies that are required but the start or finalisation is delayed beyond marketing authorisation application will be the subject of a deferral (see HERE).

-Simple procedures are proposed for agreeing paediatric investigation plans, as well as, requests for deferrals and waivers (see below).
+Simple procedures are proposed for agreeing paediatric investigation plans, as well as, requests for deferrals and waivers .
 A procedure for modifying the paediatric investigation plan after it has been agreed, including modifying deferrals and waivers is also proposed.
-The ability to modify paediatric investigation plans is important as the speed of recruitment into studies and the implications of the results of one study on another cannot always be predicted in advance.
+The ability to modify paediatric investigation plans is important as the speed of recruitment of children into studies and the implications of the results of one study to another cannot always be predicted in advance.